 When I got there it was surprisingly awesome!
-From the outside, it’s located in a very popular area.
+From the outside, it’s located in a very popular area in Yokohama.
 There are malls and amusement parks in the area, although it’s still about a 10 minute walk to any subway station.
 I decided to go here around 5pm and found out by that time they were already sold out on museum passes.
 They close at 6pm!
+Plan accordingly!

 On the top floor there is a children’s play park and a food court.
 There’s also a balcony where you can get a nice view of Yokohama bay.